 Commercial wall coating in Cambridge that starts with the wall

 Cambridge has one of the more varied commercial estates in the east of England, and commercial wall coating in Cambridge needs to respect that variety.
 A rendered office frontage near the centre, a brick industrial unit on an established estate and a newer building on one of the business and science parks each weather differently and each needs its own specification.
-We are a survey-led exterior coating contractor: every recommendation we make follows an inspection of the actual elevations, because the substrate and its condition decide the system, not the other way round.
+We’re a survey-led exterior coating contractor: every recommendation we make follows an inspection of the actual elevations, because the substrate and its condition decide the system, not the other way round.
+You wouldn’t paint a wall you haven’t looked at.
+We won’t either.

 What Cambridgeshire weather does to commercial elevations

 This part of Cambridgeshire is comparatively dry by national standards, but flat, open country brings wind exposure, and elevations still take driven rain, frost cycles and strong UV through the summer.
-In general terms the symptoms we are most often asked to survey are faded and chalking masonry paint, fine cracking in render, staining where details such as sills and copings have failed, and older coatings peeling from poorly prepared substrates.
+Generally, the symptoms we’re most often asked to survey are faded and chalking masonry paint, fine cracking in render, staining where details such as sills and copings have failed, and older coatings peeling from poorly prepared substrates.
 UV degradation in particular catches buildings out here: a finish can look intact while it has gone brittle and stopped shedding water properly.
+That’s when you start seeing water ingress.

 Survey first, specification second, coating last